Madrid Neighborhoods - Best Neighborhoods to Stay in Madrid

 Spain is one of my favorite destinations in the whole world.
 For me Spain is like a good book, one that you are always happy to come back to and always gain some new insight after rereading it… As you can probably tell, Spain has a special place in my heart.
 Something about the Mediterranean atmosphere and love of life just makes me feel giddy with excitement whenever I have the opportunity to visit Spain.
 If you have never been to Spain, it’s time to pack your bags and book your ticket ASAP.
 You see, the Spanish have a PhD in living the best life they possibly can, they have their own rhythm and you’d better follow the tempo.
 The shops are opened at around 10 am, at noon time it’s siesta time, dinner is around 10 PM and then it’s time to party!
 Not to mention the love for food, coffee culture, music and more… Que Buena Vida!

 Madrid, the Spanish capital, never ceases to amaze me and each visit I discover some new hidden gems.
-It’s packed with old alleys, historic monuments and traditional restaurants but you can also find here modern urban architecture, hip neighborhoods filled with street art and the best coffee shops and restaurants in Europe!
+It’s packed with old alleys, historic monuments and traditional restaurants but you can also find here modern urban architecture, cool neighborhoods filled with street art and the best coffee shops and restaurants in Europe!

-Hippest Madrid Neighborhoods - The Ultimate Guide
+Coolest Madrid Neighborhoods - The Ultimate Guide

 Malasaña has gone through some changes over the years and nowadays it is one of the most beautiful, colorful and trendiest neighborhoods in Madrid.
 It used to be an old and tired barrio until some young entrepreneurs turned it into one of the best neighborhoods to stay and hang out in Madrid.
 This barrio has a totally different rhythm during the daytime and nighttime so you’d better visit it at least twice.

-What to Do and See in Malasaña?
+What to Do and See in trendy Malasaña?